Tame class field theory over local fields: Finiteness of motivic and e tale cohomology

 \begin{thm} Let $X \in \Sm_{\F_q}$ be a smooth scheme of dimension $d$, where $q = p^r$ for some $r \ge 1$ and let $n$ be any integer.
 Then $H^i_\et(X, n)$ is finite if $n \notin [0,d]$ or $i \notin [n, 2n+1]$.
 If $X \in \Sch_{\F_q}$ is any scheme of dimension $d$, then $H^i_\et(X, n)$ is finite if $n \notin [0,d]$ or $i \notin [n, n+d+1]$. \end{thm}

 We shall now prove the finiteness of {\'e}tale cohomology over local fields in a few steps, beginning with the following base case.
-We fix a local field $k$ having the ring of integers $\sO_k$, maximal ideal $\fm$ and residue field $\ff$.
-We let $p = \Char(\ff)$ be the residue characteristic of $k$.
-We let $S = \Spec(\sO_k)$ with generic point $\eta$ and closed point $s$.
-Recall that $cd(k) = 2$ and $cd(\ff) = 1$.
-We fix an integer $i \ge 0$.
-For any $S$-scheme $\sX$, we let

-where the sum is over all primes different from $p$.
-We shall use a similar notation for cohomology with support.
+We begin with the following extension of \lemref{lem:Roots-PB}.